You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 Overall realization = Billing realization × Collection realization

 Most conversations about "realization rate" in accounting refer to billing realization.
-That's what we'll focus on for the rest of this article, since it's where accounting practices have the most direct control.
+That's what we'll focus on for the rest of this article, since it's where practices have the most direct control.

 How to Calculate Realization Rate: A Worked Example